 The digestive tract is the main barrier to the outside world and a critical immune system mediator.
 The gut microbiome or microbes that populate the digestive system play critical roles in regulating hormones, immunity, detoxification, and overall health.

 Ongoing stressors can lead to dysbiosis, where the gut bacteria become imbalanced and damage the gut lining contributing to inflammation.
-When the microbiome becomes imbalanced, or the gut lining becomes damaged and leaky from chronic exposures to toxicants, inflammatory foods such as gluten or lectins, and chronic stress, the barrier becomes ineffective.
-Once the gut is "leaky," substances can enter the circulation and trigger inflammation and autoimmune responses throughout the body.
+When the microbiome becomes imbalanced, or the gut lining becomes damaged and leaky from chronic exposures to toxicants, inflammatory foods such as gluten or lectins, and chronic stress, the barrier becomes less effective.
+Once the gut is "leaky," substances can enter the circulation and may trigger inflammation and immune responses throughout the body.

 Infections

-Viral or bacterial infections, including human immunodeficiency virus (HIV), herpes simplex, and hepatitis B and C viruses, can contribute to inflammation and molecular mimicry, where the immune system mistakenly identifies its tissues as foreign invaders and mounts an autoimmune attack.
+Viral or bacterial infections, including human immunodeficiency virus (HIV), herpes simplex, and hepatitis B and C viruses, can contribute to inflammation and molecular mimicry, where the immune system mistakenly identifies its tissues as foreign invaders and mounts an immune response.

 Environmental Exposures

-Past or ongoing exposures to heavy metals, mercury, arsenic, cadmium, solvents, plastics, and pesticides contribute to dysbiosis, inflammation, and autoimmunity by harming the body's detoxification, nervous, and endocrine systems.
+Past or ongoing exposures to heavy metals, mercury, arsenic, cadmium, solvents, plastics, and pesticides may contribute to dysbiosis, inflammation, and immune responses by affecting the body's detoxification, nervous, and endocrine systems.

 Genetics